vertikon/mcp-fulfillment-ops/README.md

-# MCP-HULK
+# mcp-fulfillment-ops

-MCP-HULK is a comprehensive Model Context Protocol (MCP) template and generation engine for building high-performance, scalable MCP implementations.
+mcp-fulfillment-ops is a comprehensive Model Context Protocol (MCP) template and generation engine for building high-performance, scalable MCP implementations.

 ## 🚀 Features